Home Chemistry Element Metals

 Metallic bonding is a type of chemical bonding that helps to hold metallic atoms together by an electrostatic force of attraction between conduction or delocalized electrons and positively charged metal ions.

-The outer electrons in a metal atom can delocalized over the whole metal structure.
+The outer electrons in a metal atom can delocalize over the whole metal structure.
 They are not attached to a particular atom or pair of atoms but they move freely around the whole structure.
 Therefore, metallic bonding is often called an array of positive ions in a sea of electrons.

 The strength of metallic bonds is different for different metallic elements.
 It reaches a maximum around the middle of the transition metals series because they contain large numbers of delocalized electrons.